-Discover more about the all-round experience of Andreas Caminada: a respectful approach to fresh ingredients and complex flavors.
+Discover more about the all-round experience of Andreas Caminada: a respectful approach to fresh ingredients and complex flavours.

 Away from the traditional European food circuit, chef Andreas Caminada chose to showcase his vision of gastronomy in an unusual and perfect setting: the historic 13th century castle of Schauenstein, located in Fürstenau (in Graubünden, Switzerland), which claims the title of the smallest town in the world.
 After stints at fine dining restaurants in Zurich and Germany, Caminada felt it was the ideal location to set up a restaurant and become his own boss.